American SPCC Leadership Team

 As a new mom, Genevieve understands the challenges that new parents face.
 She believes that understanding, educating, and raising awareness of the developmental stages of a child is the first step in ending the epidemic of child abuse in America.

-Through in depth volunteer work at a large school for the deaf and blind, she has witnessed first hand how love and positive care can impact the outcome of the most vulnerable.
+Through in depth volunteer work at a large school for the deaf and blind, and child abuse nonprofit management, she has witnessed first hand how love and positive care can impact the outcome of the most vulnerable.

 Genevieve believes strongly in the advocacy work of American SPCC and is passionately dedicated to protecting children’s rights.